Advice for Parents

 You could also look at the following websites –

-You can also encourage your child to attend the Idsall Careers Fayre on 31st January and to attend the Apprenticeship show at the International Centre in the Spring term.
+You can also encourage your child to attend the Idsall Careers Fayre on the 24th January 2019 and to attend the Apprenticeship show at the International Centre in the Spring term.
 You could also support your child be visiting local colleges who have their open evenings during the Autumn and Spring term, at these events you will be able to speak to Careers advisers who can clarify SEND provision, examination access, transport and financial arrangements to support your child in their further studies.

 If you have any specific queries regarding pathways for your child you can contact our Careers Adviser, Mel Lawrence by email at M.firstname.lastname@example.org.